Court End: Medical Campus and Budding Museum District

 By the 1890s, two distinct efforts were under way within the Court End district.
-First, the several small medical colleges that began there, consolidated to create the Medical College of Virginia – now the VCU Medical School.
-MCV grew into a successful and respectable school, and by its merger with VCU in 1968, had developed one of the best trauma centers on the east coast.
-The school and its hospital remain among America’s finest.
+First, the several small medical colleges that began there, consolidated to create the Medical College of Virginia.
+MCV was merged with the VCU Medical School in 1968.

 Secondly, efforts began to preserve a number of the neighborhoods more famous addresses, mainly by creating independent house museums.
 Three organizations formed the anchors for this effort, and are still in operation, today.
 The Confederate Memorial Literary Society formed in 1890 to save the White House of the Confederacy from demolition.
 In 1896, the CMLS opened what is now the Museum of the Confederacy.
 In 1892, the Valentine family began its non-profit corporation to create a museum for local history.
 Its museum, now the Valentine Richmond History Center, opened its doors in 1898.
 The Association for the Preservation of Virginia Antiquities (now Preservation Virginia) gained its foothold in Richmond by saving the John Marshall House, in 1911.
 Later efforts by a fourth preservation player, the Historic Richmond Foundation, helped preserve Monumental Church, 1965.

 In 1950, Mary Wingfield Scott warned, “one can only fear that except for the buildings protected as are the Confederate Museum, the Valentine Museum, and the John Marshall House, all traces of Richmond’s past will soon disappear from this, the most historic of its many old neighborhoods.”
 Her prediction has proven true, for the most part.
 Despite the medical college’s expansion, however, VCU has saved a number of historic houses and other buildings within the Court End, including the William Beers House, Egyptian Building, First Baptist Church, the Putney Houses, William H. Grant House, and the Leigh House.